timabell/charmconsulting.co.uk/blog/_posts/2020-11-05-launch-of-consultancy.md

 * Free 30 minute assessment calls, resulting in advice on possible ways forward for your project.
 * Initial project discovery, resulting in a feasibility and options report.
 * Full project delivery in low-risk stages.

+Head over to [Services](/services) for more details of what's on offer.